chainofflowers/tribes/README.md

 - A. NNTP protocol was designed by a barrel of drunken monkeys (Or something like that).
 Each newsreader is behaving differently, and there is no server on the planet which is 100% compliant with the standard.
 During the testing phase with MacSoup, Thunderbird, Pan , Slrn, leafnode,  I decided to implement a reasonable subset of it.
 Like everyone is doing.

 - Q. The newsreader i love is not working with that.
 - A. Please send me the logs and I will see which spaghetti-NNTP-feature your client is trying to use.
-I will eventually add it,  I cannot say when.
+I will eventually add it.